Welcome aboard, Gary Gaffney

 Where did you work before BBV and what position did you hold?

 Prior to BBV, I was CEO of East Gippsland Shire.
-Here, I set out a program of organisational change and created a culture of action with a customer service focus.
+There, I set out a program of organisational change and created a culture of action with a customer-service focus.

-Before working with East Gippsland Shire, I spent five years in the Western Australia as CEO of Wyndham East Kimberley and was formerly the Executive Director (Industry and Investment) for Regional Development Victoria where I was Head of Economic Recovery for the Black Saturday bush fires.
+Before working with East Gippsland Shire, I spent five years in Western Australia as CEO of Wyndham East Kimberley and was formerly the Executive Director (Industry and Investment) for Regional Development Victoria where I was Head of Economic Recovery following the Black Saturday bushfires.

 I’ve been described as direct and results-focussed, particularly when I’m passionate about the causes I’m immersed in.